sodadata/docs/soda-core/programmatic.md

 ---
 layout: default
 title: Define programmatic scans
-description: To automate the search for "bad" data, you can use the Soda Sore Python library to programmatically execute scans.
+description: Use the Soda Sore Python library to programmatically execute scans and automate the checks for "bad" data.
-sidebar: core
-parent: Soda Core (Beta)
+parent: Soda Core
 ---

 # Define programmatic scans